proksee-project/proksee-cmd/docs/tutorials/assemble.md

 The sequence assembly is the evaluated using a heuristic-based approach.
 The N50, number of contigs, L50, and assembly length are compared against the range of values for assemblies of that species and sequencing technology in our database of assemblies.
 The software reports a warning when the assembly measurement (N50, L50, etc.) is outside the 20-80 percentile range, and a failure when the measurement is outside the 5-95 percentile range.

+In this case, we see that the number of contigs (104) seems comparable, but the N50 (88901), L50 (15), and assembly length (3,939,096) deviate somewhat from what is expect.
+However, their deviation is not too extreme, so warnings are issued and the assembly continues.

 **Expert Assembly**

 ```